Atomoxide/53001-Project/README.md

 ### Revision 5 (11-29-2023)
 * Update RedisDB bucket names.
 Now each bucket name is using colons [:] to specify keys
 * Update RedisDB code: example_usage.txt to specify the purpose and usage of example.rediscmd

+### Revision 6 (12-01-2023)
+* Update search_history bucket of RedisDB to store key words instead of product_id, because the search of the user might associate with multiple products or zero product.
+* Add triggers to update "last_update" field in some tables in the relational db.